San7o/hive-operator/docs/USAGE.md

 and It will instruct the eBPF program to trace the right files.

 An example HivePolicy is located in [config/samples/hive_v1alpha1_hivepolicy.yaml](../config/samples/hive_v1alpha1_hivepolicy.yaml).
+More examples can be found in the same directory.

 ```yaml
 apiVersion: hive.com/v1alpha1